 Whatever model of Eheim canister filter you decide on, be sure that it will last.

 I now run the stronger Eheim models at home and they still are virtually silent.

-I am not really sure how they managed to pull that one off, as it’s water movement we’re talking here.
+I am not really sure how they managed to pull that one-off, as it’s water movement we’re talking about here.